EvSecDev/SleepOnLAN/README.md

 For security, the program uses a time mutated IV and AES256 GCM encryption to ensure replay attack protection.
 With these security features, there is:
 - No need (like with NUT) to open holes in firewalls for all clients of a network to communicate with a central server.
-- No need for ANY reply traffic from the clients to exist, which means you can turn off any reply-to auto-rules that your firewall/router may apply to the connection.
+- No need for ANY reply traffic from the clients to exist (in UDP mode), which means you can turn off any reply-to auto-rules that your firewall/router may apply to the connection.
 - No need to worry about operating over untrusted networks.
 The client is able to authenticate the server and is protected against replay attacks.

 One use case of this program is to integrate into networking monitoring solutions to shutdown down remote hosts when the UPS has low battery.